Countries worldwide hit new records for virus cases, deaths

 Nations around the world are setting new records for COVID-19 deaths and new coronavirus infections, and the disease is surging even in some countries that have kept the virus in check

+In the United States, Detroit leaders began making a plan to knock on every door to persuade people to get vaccine shots.

-Brazil this week became just the third country, after the U.S. and Peru, to report a 24-hour tally of COVID-19 deaths that exceeded 4,000.
+Brazil this week became just the second country, after the U.S., to report a 24-hour tally of COVID-19 deaths that exceeded 4,000.
 India hit a peak of almost 127,000 new cases in 24 hours, and Iran set a new coronavirus infection record for the third straight day, reporting nearly 22,600 new cases.

+In the state of Rio de Janeiro, emergency services are under their biggest strain since the pandemic began, with ambulances carrying patients of all ages to overcrowded hospitals struggling to care for everyone.
+Authorities say over 90% of the state’s intensive-care unit beds are taken by COVID-19 patients, and many cities are reporting people dying at home due to lack of available medical treatment.

+“We’re already living the third wave.
+We have three times more calls," in comparison with previous waves, said Adriano Pereira, director of the mobile emergency care service in Duque de Caxias, an impoverished city outside Rio.

 Indian Prime Minister Narendra Modi urged people to get vaccinated, writing in a tweet: “Vaccination is among the few ways we have to defeat the virus.
 If you are eligible for the vaccine, get your shot soon.”

+The U.S. has now fully vaccinated nearly 20% of its adult population, and New Mexico became the first state to get shots in the arms of 25% of its residents — milestones that are still far off for many hard-hit countries.

-More than 90 million Indian health workers and Indians older than 45 have received at least one shot, and 11 million of them have received both doses.
-But that represents just a small portion of the country's population of nearly 1.4 billion people.
-In Brazil, less than 3% of 210 million people have received both doses, according to Our World in Data, an online research site.
+In India, home to 1.4 billion people, only 11 million are fully vaccinated.
+In Brazil, less than 3% of the country's 210 million people have received both doses, according to Our World in Data, an online research site.

 South Korea reported 700 more cases, the highest daily jump since Jan.
 5. Health authorities were expected to announce measures to strengthen social distancing following a meeting Friday.